OpenMDAO/OpenMDAO/openmdao/docs/other/repo_guide/docs_with_sphinx.rst

 :code:`from openmdao.docutils import generate_docs`

 Then, from your `docs/conf.py`, invoke it with arguments of:

-    #. where to find packages (relative to where it's being called)
+    #.
+Where to find packages (relative to where it's being called).
-    #. root of the project (relative to where it's being called)
+    #.
+Root of the project (relative to where it's being called).
-    #. which packages to include--omit things like "test" that don't make sense to document.
+    #.
+Which packages to include--omit things like "test" that don't make sense to document.

 .. code-block:: python